Narthamalai

-Narthamalai, a cluster of small hills, is 25 km from Trichy on the Trichy-Pudukottai highway in the state of Tamil Nadu, India.
-Here can be seen some of the oldest rock cut cave temples, as well as the longest rock-cut edicts, similar to Asokan edicts and extremely rare in the south of India.
+Narthamalai is a cluster of small hills that lie 25 km from Trichy on the Trichy-Pudukottai highway in the state of Tamil Nadu, India.
+Here you can see some of the oldest rock cut cave temples, as well as the longest rock-cut edicts, similar to Asokan edicts which are incredibly rare in the south of India.

 The town houses Vijayalaya Choleeswaram built during the 9th century.
 The two rock-cut temples are classic examples of how temple architecture styles were fusing in different parts of the country.